particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 ## Development device setup

-If you are going to develop firmware for the Monitor One, Tracker One, or Tracker SoM, you have to perform a few additional steps.
+If you are going to develop firmware for the Monitor One you have to perform a few additional steps.

-- Your firmware will typically be based on Tracker Edge, as outlined below.
+- Your firmware will typically be based on Monitor Edge, as outlined below.
 This is not a requirement and you can build your own firmware from the ground-up, however you will not have the cloud configuration, location event support, and the libraries for the GNSS (GPS), IMU (accelerometer), CAN bus, and other Tracker-specific peripherals.
 - All Tracker devices must be part of a product, as described in [setup](/getting-started/tracker/tracker-setup/).
 - By default, Tracker devices are not claimed to your account.
 This may affect development.